TPU vs PLA: Choosing between flexible and rigid filament for 3D printing

 • Medium durability

-TPU vs PLA: Which one to choose?
+TPU vs PLA: Which One to Choose?

 Flexibility and rigidity are the main differentiating factors between TPU and PLA, so we’ll start our comparison there.
 Having read the previous section, it should be evident that TPU is a great material for making flexible, bendy, elastic, rubbery, or squishy 3D printed parts, while PLA is not.
 So if you need a 3D printer filament for an item like a shock absorber, a gasket, or a protective phone case, TPU may be an excellent choice.
 Conversely, if you need a stiff plastic component, PLA is the better option.

 Of course, you might be making parts that do not require a particularly high level or flexibility or stiffness.
 In that case, you might consider other important factors such as heat resistance: TPU requires a higher extruder temperature, but TPU parts consequently maintain their shape and function even at high temperatures.
-PLA parts, meanwhile, will begin to soften at around 60 °C so are only useful at low temperatures.
+PLA parts, meanwhile, will begin to soften at around 60 °C so are only useful at low or normal temperatures.

-Another difference between TPU and PLA is its tensile strength, where PLA comes out on top.
+Another difference between TPU and PLA is tensile strength, where PLA comes out on top.
 Although TPU offers better durability, polylactic acid is the stronger of the two 3D printing filaments.
 However, TPU prints have the upper hand when it comes to abrasion resistance.

 Finally, the choice of PLA vs TPU may ultimately come down to simple factors like cost and printability.
-PLA wins out in both cases: TPU can be around three times more expensive than PLA on platforms like Amazon and is also more difficult to print — especially for beginners.
+PLA wins out in both cases: TPU can be around three times more expensive than PLA on platforms like Amazon and is also more difficult to print, especially for beginners.

 Conclusion